 On June 9, the Riverside County Board of Supervisors approved $5 million in financial support to the nonprofit community.
 Funds will be dispersed through the Riverside County Nonprofit Assistance Fund that will be administered by IECF, in partnership with the Inland Empire Funders Alliance.
 With over 7,500 organizations countywide, the new program will assist Riverside County nonprofits facing financial strain following the COVID-19 crisis.
 The application process opens on Wednesday, July 1.
 More information is available here.

 FAQ's on Business and Financial Support

 What kind of assistance is available for renters in Indio and Riverside County?

-The United Lift Rental Assistance Program is a coordinated effort between Riverside County, United Way of the Inland Valleys, and Lift To Rise to keep 10,000 Riverside County families and residents housed between the months of June and November 2020 by providing one-time support in direct rental assistance.
+Indio and Riverside County renters are eligible to apply for financial assistance to pay for back-due rent through direct rental assistance provided through the United Lift Rental Assistance Program, a coordinated effort between Riverside County, United Way of the Inland Valleys, and Lift To Rise.
+This program is intended to keep 10,000 Riverside County families and residents housed between the months of June and November 2020 by providing one-time support in direct rental assistance.

 Please refer here for the latest information on United Lift and the process to apply for rental assistance.